-Key Description
+Field or Button Description

+F7 Tiles all open application windows.

 F8 Opens the File Selector to start a report from a selected .SMP file.

 F9 Closes all open reports.

 F10 Opens the Heat of Adsorption window.

+Shift + F2 Opens the File Selector window listing sample information files.

 Shift + F9 Opens the shortcut menu of either the selected component on the analyzer schematic when manual control is enabled or onscreen reports.